Sgeulachd

 Myths or LegenDs Our Ancestors Oft RepeateD

-In the introduction to his history of Clan Donald, Donald J. McDonald gave a brief account of Cú chulainn and why it is of interest to Clan Donald.
-He referred to James Macpherson’s Works of Ossian and one of the sources he used for his history called the Black & Red Books of Clanranald.
-These 17th century books, written in Gaelic, contain the traditions of Clan Donald from centuries earlier.
-The Gaelicle lachluinn mor mac mhuirich albannaich seanachaidh chloinn domhnill” contain the traditions recorded by the MacMhuirich Scottish historians of Clan Donald from the 14th century.
-Pixar’s “Bravedepicts the important role of legends in Celtic culture as Queen Elinor instructs her rebellious daughter by reminding her of a legend of a former kingdom lost due to selfishness.
-Her daughter protests, “Oh Mum.
-It’s only a legend”.
-The queen’s response is classic, Legends are lessons that ring with truth“!
+In the introduction to his history of Clan Donald, Donald J. McDonald gave a brief account of the legend of Cú chulainn and why it is of interest to Clan Donald.
+He referred to James Macpherson’s Works of Ossian as well as one of the main sources he used for his Clan Donald history called the Black & Red Books of Clanranald.
+These 17th century books, written in Gaelic, contain the traditions of Clan Donald from many centuries earlier.
+The ancient Gaelicle lachluinn mor mac mhuirich albannaich seanachaidh chloinn domhnill” contain the traditions recorded by the MacMhuirich Scottish historians of Clan Donald from earlier than the 14th century.

 The legend of Tuan mac Cairill